 Spirit and the word >> Spirit the teacher >> Spirit interprets the word for us – Paul didn’t have to spell out everything to

-Timothy, because he had the spirit of God dwelling in him and God would reveal
+Timothy, because he had the spirit of God to reveal

-the truth to Timothy.
-This would guarantee them on the same page, so
+the truth to him.
+This guaranteed they were on the same page, so

 (110j) Thy kingdom come